Goutamsahu23/Limelight-Dashboard/README.md

 - **kW vs Time** line chart (live-updating)
 - Adapted to the selected window

 ### 🔍 Automatic Insights
-Based on the visible window:
-1. Low PF period (PF &lt; 0.80 for ≥ 5 min)
-2. Phase imbalance event (&gt; 15% for ≥ 2 min)
-3. Peak 15-min demand window (highest rolling 15-min avg kW)
+All insights are computed based on the **currently visible time window** and aim to surface meaningful electrical and operational patterns.

+1. **Low PF Period**
+   The dashboard scans for any continuous duration where the power factor stays below the threshold.
+Low PF can impact power quality and lead to billing penalties, so even short low-PF periods help highlight inefficiencies.
+Because the dataset is only ~20 minutes long, the duration threshold is adjusted proportionally while keeping the logic realistic.

+2. **Phase Imbalance Event**
+   The system detects windows where phase imbalance exceeds 15% for a sustained period.
+Phase imbalance can damage motors, reduce efficiency, and cause overheating, so catching these periods early gives operators clear visibility into potential electrical issues.

+3. **Peak 15-Minute Demand Window**
+   A rolling 15-minute average of kW is computed, and the window with the highest demand is highlighted along with its timestamp.
+Peak demand plays a major role in industrial energy costs, so finding the highest load period—even in a short dataset—helps reveal meaningful machine behavior.

 ### 📥 CSV Export
 - Export **only the visible window** as a CSV file